 cipher key) you should never hard-code those keys directly in your production app.
 You should enable Access Manager to add security to your PubNub environment.

-Inefficient Client App has Hard-coded API Access Keys
+Inefficient Client App has Hard-coded API Keys

 When you hard code your API keys for access to PubNub, you'll put yourself in a security risk situation.
 You'll no longer have access to Key Rotation capabilities.
 It's not easy to implement your own Key Rotation.
 You'll be stuck in a multi-deploy multi-week work cycle in a process of Key Migration.

-Inefficient Client App with Secret Key Embedded
+Inefficient Client App with an Embedded Secret Key

 The secret key should only be used within a secure server and never exposed to client devices.
 If the secret key is ever compromised, it can be an extreme security risk to your PubNub account keys.
 If you suspect your secret key has been compromised, you have the ability to regenerate a new secret key for the existing PubNub keys set.